Predoctoral Psychology Residency Application Information

 • Experience with a range of psychotherapeutic modalities.

-• 600 hours of formal neuropsychological practicum experience (with a minimum of 200 hours spent in face-to-face neuropsychological activities),
+• 600 hours of formal neuropsychological practicum experience (with a minimum of 200 hours (300 hours preferred) spent in face-to-face neuropsychological activities) with adults;

-• At least eight comprehensive adult neuropsychological assessment reports,
+• At least 8 comprehensive adult neuropsychological assessment reports completed in neuropsychology practica;

 Application and Selection Procedures

-• Cover letter (which should describe which Track they are applying to and why they believe they are a good fit for training provided by that track)
+• Cover letter (that should state to which Track you are applying and why you believe you are a good fit for training provided by that Track)

 • APPIC Application for Psychology Internship (AAPI)